HudoGriz/QTLspyer/README.md

 ## Installation

 The installation can be mainly done in two ways.
-First is to Pull the image from _Docker Hub_ and run the right installation script.
-The second way is to copy this repository to local and build the docker image using the command `docker build -t hudogriz/qtl_spyer:latest .` in the same directory as the `Dockerfile`.
-I commend the first one as it is easier.
-Bouth steps requer a pre-installed **Docker**.
+First is save the right installation script inside a designated folder and run it.
+The second way is to copy this repository to a local computer and build the docker image using the command `docker build -t hudogriz/qtl_spyer:latest .` in the same directory as the `Dockerfile`.
+I recommend the first one as it is easier.
+Both steps require a pre-installed **Docker**.

 ### Windows